ebuchman/blog/content/posts/properties-of-money.md

 IMAGE

-More anxiously, then, we might ask how the network of payment obligations built up in the trade credit networks (and latter the financial networks) might relate to the general availability of MoE required to settle those imbalances.
+More anxiously, then, we might ask how the network of payment obligations built up in the trade credit networks (and more broadly, the financial networks) might relate to the general availability of MoE required to settle those imbalances.
 Say, to the extent that obligations are not part of closed loops that can be netted out, where and how are we to get the MoE to clear them all?
 Whyfore and from where ought there to be the liquidity?

-This tension, between the elasticity of the UoA and the discipline of the MoE, is what the entire edifice of banking and central banking wa historically erected to navigate - to enable payments to continue flowing, to keep things *liquid*.
+This tension, between the elasticity of the UoA and the discipline of the MoE, is what the entire edifice of banking and central banking was historically erected to navigate - to enable payments to continue flowing, to keep things *liquid*.
+This was done first of all by forming clearing consortia that could net out flows, and second by creating vouchers they called "reserves" that could function as an MoE within the clearing union.
+Concerns continue to abound as to the problem of responsibly issuing such reserves.

 Curiously, the history of economic thought has largely failed to theorize correctly about this tension in the structure of the payments graph - about the